Defina Finance (FINA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Defina Finance Historical Price

-According to the latest data gathered on Defina Finance live price page, the current price of Defina Finance is 0.00093568USD.
-The circulating supply of Defina Finance(FINA) is 58.89M FINA , giving it a market capitalization of $55.15K.
+According to the latest data gathered on Defina Finance live price page, the current price of Defina Finance is 0USD.
+The circulating supply of Defina Finance(FINA) is 58.89M FINA , giving it a market capitalization of $55.35K.

 How Does Defina Finance (FINA) Price Prediction Module Work?